 The delayed discovery rule usually applies in these situations.
 In most cases, the statute of limitations clock does not start running until the victim:

-At Buchanan Firm, our on-staff medical professionals help our Michigan radiology error lawyers collect the evidence they need to prove injuries.
+At Buchanan Firm, our on-staff medical professionals help our injury lawyers in Grand Rapids collect the evidence they need to prove injuries.
 These professionals also help us in establishing the proper standard of care.